DanySK/course-laboratory-of-software-systems/slides/content/07-ci/_index.md

 GHA's YAML parser *does not support standard YAML anchors and merge keys*

-(it is a well-known limit with a bug open since ages)
+(it is a well-known limit with [an issue report open since ages](https://github.com/actions/runner/issues/1182))

 GHA achieves reuse via:
 * "**actions**": *reusable parameterizable **steps***